damienlaughton/Tide_iOS/README.md

 # Things in the code to look for

-IBINspectable / IBDesignable, constraints, singletons, URLSession, custom labels (tracking - it's a beautiful thing)
+IBINspectable / IBDesignable, constraints and constraint animation, blocks, blocks with default value parameters, singletons, URLSession, custom labels (tracking - it's a beautiful thing)